scott-howard-james/encyclopedia/README.md

 ## Dictionary

 Another example of an Encyclopedia is simply a python dictionary which has been Encyclopedia-ified.
 This new dictionary will behave much like its derived *dict* but will also support arithmetic set operations and composition.
-As an example, if:
+As an example of the composition feature, if:

         fruit = Dictionary({'apple':'red', 'blueberry':'blue'})
         colors = Dictionary({'red':'FF0000', 'blue':'0000FF', 'green':'00FF00'})